neo-project/neo-express/docs/command-reference.md

 ## neo-express contract

-The `contract` command has a series of subcomands for managing smart contracts on a NEO-Express blockchain
+The `contract` command has a series of subcomands for managing smart contracts on a Neo-Express blockchain

 All `contract` subcommands support the `--input` argument for non-default blockchain instance files.

 ### neo-express contract deploy

-The `contract deploy` command deploys a smart contract to a NEO-Express blockchain.
+The `contract deploy` command deploys a smart contract to a Neo-Express blockchain.
-The command takes a path to an .AVM file generated by a NEO contract compiler like [neon compiler for .NET](https://github.com/neo-project/neo-devpack-dotnet).
+The command takes a path to an .AVM file generated by a Neo contract compiler like [neon compiler for .NET](https://github.com/neo-project/neo-devpack-dotnet).

 Deploying a contract also reads the .abi.json file generated by the neon compiler.